seacaster/valmyria-public/characters/fregley.md

 If you are conscious, you and all allies within 10 feet get a +2 bonus to all saves (equal to your CHA)

+## Relentless Avenger

+When you hit a creature with an opportunity attack, you can move up to half your speed immediately after the attack and as part of the same reaction.
+This movement doesn't provoke opportunity attacks.

 # Feats